IBM/graph-db-insights/README.md

 ## 1. Deploy OrientDB on Kubernetes Cluster
 Deploy OrientDB on Kubernetes cluster using [Deploy OrientDB on Kubernetes](https://github.com/IBM/deploy-graph-db-container).
 It will expose the ports on IBM Bluemix through which OrientDB can be accessed from the Jupyter notebook on IBM DSX.
 Use the `ip-address of your cluster` and node port `port 2424` on which the OrientDB console is mapped, to access that OrientDB through Jupyter notebook.
+Update the config file for the same.

 ## 2. Sign up for the Data Science Experience